Johnny Lee Parker | Texarkana Today

 Loved ones left to cherish his memory include his brothers Robert (Louise) Parker of Radcliff, KY and Sylvester Parker of Texarkana, AR; brother in law Fred Cooper; stepson James (Robenetta) Lewis; nephews Bishop David E. (Charlotte) Wilson and Richard E. Parker of Texarkana, TX, Alfred (Anne) Parker of Columbia, SC, Tyrone (Tomeko) Dorn of Texarkana, AR; nieces Donna M. (Jeffery) Chatman of Texarkana, TX, Robbie (Perry) Moore of Princeton, TX, and Gloria Bui of Radcliff, KY; grandchildren Josiah V. Lewis, Joshua V. Lewis and Jaeda Archer and a host of other relatives and friends.

 Visitation Thursday, November 9, 2023 from 4:00-6:00 PM at Jones Stuart Mortuary.
-Funeral Service Friday, November 10, 2023 11:00 AM Wallace Memorial COGIC 2309 Taylor Street Texarkana, Texas 75501 with Bishop David E. Wilson, Eulogist.
-Burial in Chapelwood Memorial Gardens under the direction of Jones Stuart Mortuary.
+Funeral Friday, November 10, 2023 11:00 AM Wallace Memorial COGIC 2309 Taylor Street Texarkana, Texas with Bishop David Wilson, Eulogist.
+Burial in Chapelwood Memorial Gardens with Army Military Honors.